nv-legate/cunumeric/docs/cunumeric/source/user/practices.rst

 Avoid blocking operations
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-While this might require more invasive application level changes, it is often
+While this might require more invasive application-level changes, it is often
 recommended that any blocking operation in an iterative loop is delayed as much
 as possible.
 Blocking can occur when there is data-dependency between execution
 of tasks.
 In the example below, the runtime will be blocked until the result
 from ``norm < tolerance`` is available since ``norm`` needs to be fetched from
-the Processor it is running on to evaluate the conditional.
+the processor it is running on to evaluate the conditional.

 The current recommended best practice is to design applications such that these
 blocking operations are done as sparingly as possible, as permitted by the